 The option to purchase a gift appears on your web checkout automatically, including the option to gift a purchase or rental if you have a TVOD product among your offerings.
-Just keep in mind that promos and coupons cannot be applied to gift purchases—i.e., your buyer can’t use a promo code to purchase a gift subscription for someone else.
+Promos and coupons cannot be applied to gift purchases—i.e., your viewer can’t use a promo code to purchase a gift subscription for someone else.

 How do I set up coupons for my TVOD products?

-If you have a TVOD (purchase or rental) product, keep in mind that coupons only work on purchases in USD.
-This means if you have other currencies enabled, customers purchasing from regions where their native currency is accepted will not be able to take advantage of a coupon.
-So if you’ll be offering a coupon, we recommend disabling international currencies from your product in order to reduce confusion for your international audience.
+If you have a TVOD (purchase or rental) product, coupons will only work on purchases in USD.
+If you have other currencies enabled, customers purchasing from regions where their native currency is accepted will not be able to take advantage of a coupon.
+So if you’ll be offering a coupon, we recommend disabling international currencies from your product to reduce confusion for your international audience.

 How do I program live events?

-If you generate live content, take a look at the Selling-live-pay-per-view article for live events for a refresher.
+If you generate live content, read through the Selling-live-pay-per-view article for live events for a refresher.
 Some best practices to consider are:

 - If you’re offering a product for a limited period of time, it’s best to mention the date it’s going to be taken down (as opposed to the duration of time during which it will be available).
 The inclusion of a concrete date helps reduce confusion for your customers.